• Skip to primary navigation

 The Potters of Orcas Island

-Orcas Island Pottery is the oldest pottery in the Pacific Northwest and one of our favorite places on Orcas Island.
+Orcas Island Pottery is the oldest pottery in the Pacific Northwest and one of the best places to visit on Orcas Island.
 The pottery opened in 1945, when Joe and Marclay Sherman dug their first clay out of the island banks and created the studio and store that visitors have come to know as an island institution.

 Side view of exterior of pottery shed, with large carved wooden Pacific NW native whale mounted on the side, and many wall pots also.